 Two reasons.
 One is that, with the Kawasaki ZX14-R, we compete in the “Production” class which requires fully stock appearance, including such things as wheelbase.
 Second, one of the key challenges at Bonneville is traction at speed.
 The stock wheelbase helps by keeping more weight on the rear wheel.
 Drag race guys lengthen wheelbases in order to get weight over the front wheel to keep the front down when launching on surfaces with much better traction than we have available.
 Our greater need is weight on the rear wheel.

 How much horsepower are you running?
 Over 200?

-On the dyno that we use a stock ZX14-R typically makes about 190-195 rear wheel hp.
+On the dyno that we use, a stock ZX14-R typically makes about 190-195 rear wheel horsepower.
 We make over 240!
 Remember that these numbers are near sea level.
 Bonneville is 4200 feet above sea level and we typically go there at the hottest time of the year.
 Like human athletes, the bikes suffer a great deal from the thinner air at altitude and the power we put to the ground there is considerably less.

-What kind of rubber compound do you use for these runs?
+Tires — what kind of rubber compound do you use for these runs?

-The tires that we use are “off the shelf” Bridgestone BT003Rs – Bridgestone’s very popular DOT spec road race tire.
+The tires that we use are “off the shelf” Bridgestone BT003Rs — Bridgestone’s very popular DOT spec road race tire.
 We use the medium compound and have had no issues whatsoever.
 I think the front would likely last forever.
-The rear is wearing well so far after a dozen, or so, passes all at over 200 mph and with a fair amount of wheelspin thrown in.
+The rear is wearing well so far after a dozen or so passes, all at over 200 mph and with a fair amount of wheelspin thrown in.

 For aerodynamic reasons, my Bonneville leathers are a tighter fit than I could ever tolerate on the street.